Lawrr/Japanese-To-Romaji-Filename-Converter/README.md

 - Convert files from japanese to romaji (including metadata)
 - Revert files (and metadata) back to their original names after a conversion

+## Usage
+Note: Please unzip the folder before using it so that the conversion-history file can be written to permanently.

 ## Runtime Dependencies
 - .NET Framework 4.5